GatorSense/MUUFLGulfport/MUUFLGulfportSceneLabels/ReadMe.txt

 ————- About sceneLabels

 This section provides detailed information regarding the "sceneLabels" field in the hsi structure.
+The "sceneLabels" are the ground truth for every pixel in the scene.

 Materials_Type: The material types (classes for labeling), including trees, mostly-grass ground surface, mixed ground surface, dirt and sand, road, water, buildings, shadow of buildings, sidewalk, yellow curb, cloth panels (targets).
 All the pixels in the data set were labeled either into one of the eleven classes, or remained as "unlabeled points".